sujith-es/sujith-es/README.md

 ### Technologies and Languages

 - Languages:  Expert in C#, proficient in Python and JavaScript
-- Databases:  Aurora, MySQL, MS SQL, Redis
+- Databases:  Aurora, MySQL, MS SQL
 - Tools:           Hands on experience in multiple AWS services, Azure, Docker, Git, DataDog
 - Others:         Experience in Hybrid Cloud Solutions, maintaining Cloud infrastructures using Terraform and Terragrunt, unit test